inklabs/kommerce-laravel/README.md

     }
 ```

+## EasyPost

+You will need a test API key to get shipping rates. https://www.easypost.com/getting-started

+Update .env with your EASYPOST-API-KEY

 ## Contributing

 Thank you for considering contributing to the sample Laravel application!
 The contribution guide can be found in the [Core Project](https://github.com/inklabs/kommerce-core/blob/master/CONTRIBUTING.md).